unibuc-cs/Text-to-motion-for-emotion-aware-3D-humans/README.md

 # Emotion-Conditioned Text-to-Motion for 3D Human Movement

-This repository accompanies the paper **“A Variational Text-to-Motion Model for Emotion-Aware 3D Human Movement”**.
+This repository accompanies the paper **“A Variational Text-to-Motion Model for Emotion-Aware 3D Human Movement”** presented at ICAART 2026.
 It contains the full pipeline for generating 3D human motion from short emotion-laden text prompts, using monocular videos recorded with volunteer actors.

 The pipeline has three main stages: